 - Tongue piercings can cause permanent gum recession, which can lead to sensitivity and even tooth loss

-- Dental jewelry, like piercings, can cause bacterial buildup in an area where millions of germs already reside.
+- Dental jewellery, like piercings, can cause bacterial buildup in an area where millions of germs already reside.
 It’s just asking for trouble.

-- On occasion, people show allergic reactions to the metal the jewelry is made from.
+- On occasion, people show allergic reactions to the metal the jewellery is made from.

-- In some instances, you can develop numbness in your tongue as a result of the jewelry.
+- In some instances, you can develop numbness in your tongue as a result of the jewellery.
 If it happens, it can go away, but sometimes it is permanent.

-- The jewelry can get caught and rip your tongue.
+- The jewellery can get caught and rip your tongue.

-- You must remember to remove the jewelry for dental x-rays.
+- You must remember to remove the jewellery for dental x-rays.
 X-rays and metal are not a good combination.